Invoke-Automation/IACompliance/docs/New-Rule.md

 ```

 ### -PreCheckScript
-ScriptBlock to check if rule applies to an object.
+ScriptBlock to check if Rule applies to an object.

 This parameter descirbes the ScriptBlock that will be run when the compliance of an object is checked.
 The object to be checked can be accessed through the $Input automatic variable.